-A people pleaser interrupts their life, interests, desires, and put them in the back seat.
-They don’t have time to work on themselves or for their good.
+A people pleaser often interrupts their life, interests, desires and puts them in the back seat.
 With little time available to pursue their interests, one may become bitter.

 Resentment may also arise when one feels that they should receive a higher level of praise, or thanks, than what was offered.

-Since a people-pleaser keep mirroring others, you can never know who they indeed are.
+Since a people pleaser keeps mirroring others, you can never know who they truly are.
 Rather than share a conflicting interest, they would suppress it.
-One has to exert a massive amount of energy in trying to figure out what others want to hear or like.

 As they continually try to figure out what others want to hear or like, they subject themselves to mental fatigue; since this is an energy-consuming activity.